kaaedit/kaa/README.rst

 For Mac OS X
 -------------

-Kaa uses alt key for keyboard shortcut like `alt+W` for copy to clipboard.
+Kaa uses alt key for keyboard shortcut like `alt+k`.
 On most of recent Windows or Linux terminal, alt key works just fine.
 But on Mac OS X, Terminal app should be configured:

 1. Select Preferences menu.
 2. Open the Settings tab.
 3. Open the keyboard tab.
 4. Check `Use option as meta key`.

-Or, if you use iTerm on Mac, you should configure:
+Or, if you use iTerm2 on Mac, you should configure:

 1. Select Preferences menu.
 2. Open the Profiles tab.